 Credit cards, credit agreements and loans

 These credit agreements aren’t linked to your house (or another asset).
 But that doesn’t mean that the house won’t have to be sold to repay them.
+If the person who died left behind enough money to pay the debts, they have to be repaid.

 Credit cards: The regular payments to the credit card should be cancelled.
 However, if there’s money owing, the bank or credit card company can ask for the outstanding debt to be repaid.
 But a credit card company can’t ask someone else (such as a relative) to pay off the debt.